 Instructions

 - Preheat oven to 400 degrees.
-Dump 5 oz shaved brussels sprouts onto a lined cookie sheet.
-Toss in 2 teaspoon of the maple syrup, 2 teaspoon dijon mustard, and 2 teaspoon olive oil.
+Dump 5 ounces shaved brussels sprouts onto a lined cookie sheet.
+Toss in 2 teaspoons of the maple syrup, 2 teaspoons dijon mustard, and 2 teaspoons olive oil.
 Move to sides of the cookie sheets.

-- Place 4 oz salmon filets on cookie sheet, brush remaining 1 teaspoon syrup, 1 teaspoon mustard, and 1 teaspoon oil on top of fish.
+- Place 4 ounces salmon filets on cookie sheet, brush remaining 1 teaspoon syrup, 1 teaspoon mustard, and 1 teaspoon oil on top of fish.

 - Place in oven, cook for 14-15 minutes.
 Remove when done, fish should be tender and flaky.
 Serve immediately with fresh bread or potatoes if desired.